 I’m categorizing film school as a school where film is a priority.
-These schools are either conservatories, or they have specialized film schools within the larger university.
+These schools are either conservatories or have specialized film schools within a larger university.

 As a graduate of USC’s film school, I know from experience that going to film school has many advantages.
 You’ll be surrounded by students and teachers who will inspire you, help you with your projects, and will likely be your future colleagues.
 Furthermore, you’ll be at a college that doesn’t view your passion as simply an extracurricular.

 All that being said, you can get a film degree from other universities.
 However, this list is for students who are 100% sure they want to study film and are looking to be surrounded by like-minded students.

 The Evaluation Criteria for the Best Film Schools

 You should never look at rankings as fact—not even those from trusted industry sources like The Hollywood Reporter.
 Instead, you should use these articles as a jumping off point for your own college research.
 Also, whenever looking at a ranking list, you should find out how the rankings were determined.

 Right now, I’ll explain how I came up with this very unscientific list of top film schools schools.
 I began by restricting my search to colleges that prioritize film by only offering arts degrees or by having a specialized film school within the larger institution.
 Then, I took the following three criteria into consideration:

 #1: Ranking.
 I used ranking lists from respected industry papers such as The Hollywood Reporter as a starting point for my research.